hurben/RA_ACPA_multiomics/raw_data_public/readme.txt

-Raw (or near raw) files are stored in preprocessed_data_public and raw_data_public

-Near identical from the data recived via the provider.
+Raw (or near raw) files are stored in preprocessed_data_public and raw_data_public.
+These files are near identical from the data that we've recieved from the provider.

+Metabolomics
-Metabolomics (not normalized)
+(not normalized)
 - preprocessed_data_public/metabolomics/metabolone_raw.tsv

+Proteomics
-Proteomics (not normalized; however normalized by somalogic's protocol)
+(normalized by somalogic's protocol)
 - preprocessed_data_public/proteomics/somascan_anml.T.tsv

 Autoantibody profile